Sgilb-Portfolio/PythonCharmers/README.md

 ## Overview
 **Good Driver Incentive Program** is a web application designed to manage a Good Driver Incentive Program.
-It uses a modern tech stack that combines a Django backend with a React frontend to deliver a smooth and efficient user experience.
+It uses a modern tech stack that combines a Django backend with a React frontend to deliver a smooth and efficient user experience, completed using a scrum style.

 ---